Thermal evolution of dark matter and gravitational-wave production in the early universe from a symplectic glueball model: Results

-The data shown in figure~\ref{fig:Delta_at_finite_Ntau} reveal a behavior consistent with what is observed in other non-Abelian Yang--Mills theories~\cite{Boyd:1996bx, Panero:2009tv, Borsanyi:2012ve, Bruno:2014rxa, Giudice:2017dor}, including, in particular, rather mild discretization effects, which are most clearly visible close to the peak of $\frac{\Delta}{T^4}$.
+The data shown in figure~\ref{fig:Delta_at_finite_Ntau} reveal a behavior consistent with what is observed in other non-Abelian Yang--Mills theories~\cite{Boyd:1996bx, Panero:2009tv, Borsanyi:2012ve, Bruno:2014rxa, Giudice:2017dor}, including, in particular, rather mild discretization effects, which are most clearly visible close to the peak of $\Delta/T^4$.

-It is then possible to derive the results for $\frac{p}{T^4}$, for $\frac{\epsilon}{T^4}$, and for $\frac{s}{T^3}$, and to proceed to their extrapolation to the continuum limit $\spac \to 0$.
-We carry out the continuum extrapolation of the equilibrium-thermodynamics quantities by first interpolating the values of $\Delta/T^4$ at each $\Ntau$ using splines (a choice that can be argued to introduce the minimum amount of information into the data), and then extrapolating the values thus obtained at a given temperature as a function of $1/\Ntau$.
+It is then possible to derive the results for $p/T^4$, for $\epsilon/T^4$, and for $s/T^3$, and to proceed to their extrapolation to the continuum limit $\spac \to 0$.
+We carry out the continuum extrapolation of the equilibrium-thermodynamics quantities by first interpolating the values of $\Delta/T^4$ at each $\Ntau$ using splines (a choice that is expected to yield optimal bounds on the interpolation uncertainties~\cite{Hall:1976oeb}), and then extrapolating the values thus obtained at a given temperature as a function of $1/\Ntau^{2}$.
 Repeating this procedure at a sufficiently large number of temperatures, one can get an arbitrarily precise approximation of a continuous curve, from which the pressure is then obtained by numerical integration, according to eq.~\eqref{Delta}; finally, the energy density and the entropy density are computed from the extrapolated values of $\Delta/T^4$ and $p/T^4$ using eq.~\eqref{energy_density} and eq.~\eqref{entropy_density}.
-The results of this extrapolation to the continuum limit are shown in figure~\ref{fig:extrapolated_equilibrium_quantities}.